Seemab-zakir/Python-crash-course-file/README.md

 # python-crashcourse
-This file consist of complete python  crash course with examples
+This file consists of complete python  crash course with examples